Supply Chain and Lean Management (MSB255)

 Course teacher:

-The course will utilize problem-based learning with project groups in adapted form.
-This means that the students will be working in groups of 3-5 throughout the whole semester.
+The course will utilize problem-based learning, incorporating project groups.
+The lecture topics will be covered through a collaborative effort with student groups, who will present their assignment essays.
+This means the students will work in groups of 3-5 throughout the semester.

 The course is divided into parts that partially overlap.

-- Part 3 comprise preparing for and conducting the individual oral exam.
+• Part 3 comprises preparing for and conducting the individual final exam.

 A semester plan will be provided at the beginning of the semester.
 Minor modifications will be made to the plan.
 All deliveries are via the online system Canvas.
 The final essay delivery will be at Inspera.